Arab American Heritage Month - Books for Adults

 Maḥfūẓ, Najīb

-Nobel Prize-winner Naguib Mahfouz's magnificent epic trilogy of colonial Egypt--Palace Walk, Palace of Desire, and Sugar Street--together for the first time in one beautiful hardcover volume.
-The masterwork of the Nobel Prize-winning author, the three novels...
+Nobel Prize-winner Naguib Mahfouz's magnificent epic trilogy of colonial Egypt--Palace Walk, Palace of Desire, and Sugar Street--together in one volume.
+The masterwork of the Nobel Prize-winning author, the three novels of The Cairo Trilogy trace three...

 Man o' war